telerik/fiddler-everywhere-docs/knowledge-base/capturing-grpc-traffic.md

 To capture gRPC traffic with Fiddler Everywhere, the following conditions must be satisfied:

-1. Enable HTTP/2 capturing in Fiddler Everywhere through **Settings** > **Connections** > **Enable HTTP/2 support (BETA)**.
+1. Enable HTTP/2 capturing in Fiddler Everywhere through **Settings** > **Connections** > **Enable HTTP/2 support**.

 2. Configure the client using the gRPC framework to go through the Fiddler proxy.
 The execution of this step differs depending on the client's application.
 Here are some setup guidelines for different clients:

-    - **Terminals and shell applications**&mdash;A terminal and shells can be configured to explicitly go through the Fiddler proxy.
-[Learn how to capture traffic from a terminal here...]({%slug fiddler-terminal-explicit%})
+    - **Terminals and shell applications**&mdash;A terminal and shells can be configured explicitly through the Fiddler proxy.
+[Learn how to capture traffic from a terminal here...]({%slug capture-terminal-traffic%})

-    - **Bash**&mdash;A bash application can be configured to explicitly go through the Fiddler proxy.
-[Learn how to capture traffic from Bash here...]({%slug fiddler-terminal-explicit%})
+    - **Bash**&mdash;A bash application can be configured to go through the Fiddler proxy.
+[Learn how to capture traffic from Bash here...]({%slug capture-terminal-traffic%})

-    - **Node.js**&mdash;A Node.js application can explicitly be configured to go through the Fiddler proxy.
+    - **Node.js**&mdash;A Node.js application can be configured to go through the Fiddler proxy.
 [Learn how to capture traffic from Node.js here...]({%slug fiddler-nodejs-traffic%})

-    - **Python applications**&mdash;Python applications can be configured to explicitly go through the Fiddler proxy.
+    - **Python applications**&mdash;Python applications can be configured to go through the Fiddler proxy.
 [Learn how to capture traffic from Python applications here...]({%slug fiddler-python-traffic%})

     - **Java applications**&mdash;A Java application can be configured explicitly through the Fiddler proxy.
 [Learn how to capture traffic from Java applications here...]({%slug configure-java-fiddler-everywhere%})

-    - **Other gRPC clients**&mdash; If your gRPC client utilizes a different technology stack, you must find the appropriate method for configuring its proxy settings and set Fiddler's address (by default, http://127.0.0.1:8866) as an HTTP and HTTPS proxy.
+    - **Other gRPC clients**&mdash; If your gRPC client utilizes a different technology stack, you must find the proper method for configuring its proxy settings and set Fiddler's address (by default, http://127.0.0.1:8866) as an HTTP and HTTPS proxy.

 3. Start capturing!
 That's it!
 Fiddler Everywhere will start capturing gRPC immediately.